fohofmann/manuals/Singularity x86_64.md

 ```
 *Note:* I faced an unspecific error during installation, but using `apt --fix-broken install` got rid of it.

-## Option 2: Install source
+### Option B: from source
-Alternatively, and when you face problems using Option 1, you can load the source and compile it at your machine.
+Alternatively, and when you face problems using Option A, you can load the source and compile it at your machine.

 9. Load compiled singularity files from [here](https://github.com/sylabs/singularity/releases).
 Make sure to use an appropriate version that matches your VM and HPC.
 ``` shell
 curl -LO https://github.com/sylabs/singularity/releases/download/v3.11.1/singularity-ce-3.11.1.tar.gz && \